 Important

-If you reduce the bandwidth it can result in loss of details in the picture.
+Reducing the bandwidth can lead to loss of detail in the image.

 Note